 Dr. Barker’s primary research interest is in dissecting the neural circuits that contribute to the development of neuropsychiatric illnesses characterized by inflexible behavior.
-Her lab combines traditional and cutting edge techniques to investigate how these circuits function in an intact system to mediate behavioral flexibility and how deficits in control over actions may result from insults such as drug and alcohol exposure or infection.
+Her lab combines traditional and cutting edge techniques to investigate how these circuits function in an intact system to mediate behavioral flexibility and how deficits in control over actions may result from insults such as drug and alcohol exposure or progressive infection.

 Selected Funded Projects

 Sex differences in regulation of reinstatement of ethanol seeking by nucleus accumbens glutamate signaling

 These studies will combine fiber photometry with molecular techniques to investigate sex differences in the contribution of discrete neural circuits to relapse-related behaviors in ethanol dependent male and female mice.

 Ovarian hormone regulation of drug seeking and astrocyte function in progressive HIV

 The major goals of this proposal are to investigate factors mediating relapse-related behavior in a preclinical model of HIV infection, with a specific focus on progesterone regulation of behavior and astrocyte signaling as mediators of relapse.
 This will combine pharmacology, chemogenetics, and fiber photometry to investigate reinstatement of cocaine-seeking behavior.